2014-15 General Catalog

 Master of Science

 The Master of Science program in chemical and biochemical engineering requires a minimum of 30 s.h. of graduate credit, with or without thesis.
-All M.S. students must earn at least 24 s.h. in approved graduate-level course work; courses numbered below 100 may not be used to satisfy this requirement.
-Thesis students earn 6 s.h. in 052:199 (CBE:5999) M.S.
+All M.S. students must earn at least 24 s.h. in approved graduate-level course work; courses numbered below 3000 do not count toward this requirement.
+Thesis students earn 6 s.h. in CBE:5999 (052:199) M.S.
 Thesis Research: Chemical and Biochemical Engineering.
-Nonthesis students earn 6 s.h. in additional approved course work and must complete and pass a final written exam on the basic core material.
+Nonthesis students earn 6 s.h. in additional approved course work and are required to complete four core courses with a g.p.a. above 3.25 for those courses.

 There is no foreign language requirement.